ezzing/3DLayout-documentation/1-Introduction-userDoc.md

 The shortcuts can be used in the following cases:

 * To navigate between tabs, press 1, 2, 3 or 4
+* To execute undo press 'Ctrl + Z', and to execute redo press 'Ctrl + Y'
 * When drawing:
     * To enable/disable snap to guides, press 'S'
     * To toggle between guide lines and vertices you can hold 'Ctrl' / '⌘'